by Christina Enevoldsen

 Without skipping a beat, my dad responded, “You don’t know how much we love you.
 We’re not hateful and we want to get things so we have a loving family.
 I said to your mother wouldn’t it be fantastic if our daughter would come up and knock on our door?
 We prayed that we would have a life together again.
 You don’t know how much we love you and we’ll always love you.
 I’d give anything to hold you and kiss you one more time and your mom feels the same way.”

-Wow, the only response to my request was that he loved me, but that wasn’t good enough anymore.
+Wow, the only response to my request was that he loved me.
+That wasn’t good enough anymore.
 He wanted me to be the one to come to them, without either of them taking any responsibility for the disaster our relationship was.
 Yes, he wanted reconciliation, but he wanted things to go back to the way they were.
 Same old story!

 I told him, “I love my kids so much and there are things I’ve done in the past to wound them.
 I’m willing to hear their anger and pain and to validate their feelings and their experiences.
 I don’t try to gloss over it by saying, ‘I know but I’ll always love you.’
 I sit with them in their pain.
 I don’t try to protect myself from it.
 That’s how I define love.

 He replied, “Uh huh, I guess from the standpoint of my approving of the way you presented this, that’s really difficult for me.
 Because I never once did the things you said I was doing.
 Your mom and I have wondered why you would put us in this position to say I’ve done these terrible things and I would never do those things.
 I can honestly tell you that I would never do those things because you’re my daughter and I love you.”

 I was prepared for his denial.
 I asked, “Are you saying I’m making up the sexual abuse or that I imagined it?
 That’s one of the worst things you could say to me.
 That’s not love.